moment/momentjs.com/docs/moment/07-customization/07-relative-time.md

 });
 ```

-`Language#relativeTime.future` refers to the prefix/suffix for future dates, and `Language#relativeTime.past` refers to the prefix/suffix for past dates.
+`Locale#relativeTime.future` refers to the prefix/suffix for future dates, and `Locale#relativeTime.past` refers to the prefix/suffix for past dates.
 For all others, a single character refers to the singular, and an double character refers to the plural.

-If a language requires additional processing for a token, It can set the token as a function with the following signature.
+If a locale requires additional processing for a token, It can set the token as a function with the following signature.
 The function should return a string.

 ```javascript